Today’s Post by Joe Farace

-According to the Classic Car Club of America a classic is a fine or distinctive automobile, either American or foreign, that was produced between 1925 and 1948.
-This definition of a classic car isn’t universal and some people refer to automobiles such as my 1953 Packard Clipper as a “classic.”
-The Antique Car Club of America considers vehicles 25 years old or more to be a Classic.
-And recognizing the increasing interest in cars of later eras, the Veteran Motor Car Club of America instituted the “Chrome Glidden Tour” for cars built in the 1920’s, 30’s, 40’s, and 50’s.
+The Classic Car Club of America defines “classic” as a fine or distinctive automobile, domestic or foreign, that was produced between 1925 and 1948.
+However, this definition of a classic car isn’t universal and some people refer to automobiles such as my (former) 1953 Packard Clipper as a “classic.”
+The Antique Automobile Club of America, for example, considers vehicles 25 years old or more to be a Classic.
+And recognizing the increasing interest in cars of later eras, the Vintage Motor Car Club of America instituted the “Chrome Glidden Tour” for cars that were built in the 1920’s, 30’s, 40’s, and 50’s.

-So while the definition of “classic” might vary, I like to think that the “fine or distinctive” aspect of classic cars also extends to the camera used to photograph the cars featured in today’s post: I consider the (now discontinued) Zeiss Ikon SW 35mm camera to be a “classic” and it’s light weight and simplicity of design make it especially useful for the photographer who likes to use wide-angle image lenses that allow you to get close to a car during crowded outdoor shows while letting you fill up the frame and eliminate background distractions.
+So while the definition of classic might vary, I like to think that the “fine or distinctive” aspect of classic cars also extends to the camera used to photograph the cars featured in today’s post: I consider the (now discontinued) Zeiss Ikon SW 35mm camera to be a “classic” and its light weight and simplicity of design make it especially useful for the photographer who likes to use wide-angle image lenses that allow you to get close to a car during crowded outdoor shows while letting you fill up the frame and eliminate background distractions.

 Using the SW’s exposure compensation mode, I like to slightly (about one-third stop) overexpose negative film by rotating the A on the camera’s shutter speed dial next to the desired adjustment that offers plus or minus two stops in one-third stop increments.

-During the 1950’s Isetta minicars were manufactured under license by BMW.
+How I made this shot: During the 1950’s Isetta minicars were manufactured under license by BMW.
 This lovingly restored example is a classic in it’s own right.
 This photograph and all the others in this story, except as noted, are the full-frame 35mm film image.
 Using a optical finder that matches the 21mm lens is an important an aid in composing your shots because these viewfinders show the area outside the image area allowing for more precise composition.